 - Extra peace of mind for you and your family – we include Terminal Illness Cover, at no extra cost

 - Serious Illness Benefit – for protection against six common illnesses that we define

-- Three types of cover to suit your lifestyle and budget – Level Cover, Decreasing Cover and Family Income Benefit
+- Two types of cover to suit your lifestyle and budget – Level Cover and Decreasing Cover

 - We're the UK's biggest mutual insurer - so you're in good hands, based on assets.
-Market InSights: UK 2016.
-Sept.
-2017
+ICIMF Global 500 2019.

 Answers to your questions